You’ve just enrolled in an HRA and are ready to start saving on eligible medical expenses. Great! Now…where to start? What are HRA eligible expenses?

-Unlike an FSA or an HSA, HRAs are employer funded.
-As such, your employer has more flexibility into how the plan is designed.
+Unlike an FSA or an HSA, HRAs are employer-funded.
+As such, your employer has more flexibility in how the plan is designed.

 HRAs are typically designed around how your insurance and other benefits are laid out.
 Employers can create your HRA plan in a way that helps you save on both your upfront medical costs as well as the per medical expense costs – targeting certain services/expenses that may cost more with the insurance plans they offer.